FROM THE HALL GOVERNMENT

 In Keough Hall, we go by the motto, “Brothers.
 Scholars.
 Champions.”
 As brothers, we learn how to live side by side with one another as we grow to understand how we have been called, personally and communally, to best live in this world.
 As scholars, we strive to cultivate our intellects and passions so as to make the world a better place.
 As champions, we support, encourage, and challenge one another to live up to the fullness of who we have been created to be.
 In Keough Hall, you will be invited to join the life of the hall – assisting with dorm liturgies in the Chapel of Our Lady of Guadalupe, competing on our many intramural and intersection athletic teams, engaging in service opportunities on and off campus, working in hall government, and so much more.
 We are grateful for your presence among us.

 Here are a few things you should know about me.
-In the fall of last year, I professed perpetual vows of poverty, chastity, and obedience in the Congregation of Holy Cross.
-I spent most of the last academic year as a transitional deacon, and was ordained a Roman Catholic priest on April 26 of this spring.
+In the fall of 2024, I professed perpetual vows of poverty, chastity, and obedience in the Congregation of Holy Cross, and was ordained a Roman Catholic priest on April 26, 2025.
 I am deeply grateful for the opportunity to serve my early years of religious life and priesthood in Keough Hall.
 You will teach me much about what it means to be a priest.
 Please know of my prayers for you as you enter into this community.
 I am eager to get to know you and share life with you and the rest of the dorm.
 I am always up for a conversation and, as a former teacher, I am eager to answer any questions you might have.
 Don’t be shy – my room will often be open.
 I, and many others, are here for you.

-You are entering into a major transition period in your life, one that will, hopefully, expand your comfort zones, expose you to new (and old) ways of thinking, challenge and invigorate you to discover who God has called you to be, and find your place in the world beyond the walls of Notre Dame.
+You are entering into a major transition period in your life, one that will, hopefully, expand your comfort zones, expose you to new (and old) ways of thinking, challenge and invigorate you to discover who God has called you to be, and help you find your place in the world beyond the walls of Notre Dame.
 Some words of advice.
 Ask questions.
 Knock on doors.
 Invite others.
-Take some time to be by yourself.
+Say yes to others' invitations.
+Take time to be by yourself.
 Learn how to pray.
 Walk around the lakes.
+Above all, be patient with yourself and others.
 I suspect that great things lie ahead of you.
-Above all, be patient with yourself and others.
 Count on my support and prayers.

 On behalf of the rest of the hall staff, our priest-in-residence, Fr.
 Nate Wills, CSC, and the many men who call this place home, I am grateful and excited to welcome you to Keough Hall!